type-one/PublishSubscribeRust/README.md

 ## How

-Can be compiled on Linux and Windows, and should be easily adapted for other platforms (micro-computers, micro-controllers)
+Can be compiled on Linux and Windows, and should be easily adapted for other platforms (Mac, micro-computers, micro-controllers) as long as they have a Rust tool-chain.

 ```bash
 cargo build